33 Things to Do in Minneapolis in Winter (2024)

 If you’re anything like me, you’ll be absolutely fascinated by Ice Castles in New Brighton.

-Ice Castles is an event where professional ice artists create an experience using hundreds of thousands of icicles.
+Located only 15 minutes north of the heart of the cities, you’ll find one of the most mesmerizing winter events where professional ice artists create an experience using hundreds of thousands of icicles.

 There are LED-lit sculptures, walkways, slides, and more to explore, making it one of the best things to do in Minneapolis in winter.